Codecademy/docs/content/python/concepts/sets/terms/difference/difference.md

   - 'paths/computer-science'
 ---

-The `.difference()` method is used for identifying objects unique between two or more [sets](https://www.codecademy.com/resources/docs/python/sets) and returns a new set of those objects.
+The `.difference()` method returns a new set of objects unique to a given set when compared to others.

 ## Syntax